 The only difference if you and your spouse file your tax returns as married but filing separately is that you both are required to provide the lender copies of your tax returns as opposed to providing one tax return if you file a joint return.

-So if you filed your taxes as married filing separately for past two years then you and your spouse are required to provide a total of four tax returns when you apply for a mortgage -- one return for each of you for two years.
+So if you filed your taxes as married filing separately for past two years then you and your spouse are required to provide a total of four tax returns when you apply for a mortgage -- one return for each of you for the prior two years.

 If you and your spouse file your taxes separately this year but filed a joint return the prior year then you are required to provide three total tax returns to the lender -- one return each for the year you filed separately and one combined return for the year you filed jointly.